SN 2025coe: A Multiple-Peaked Calcium-Strong Transient from A White-Dwarf Progenitor: Introduction

 Over the past two decades, the advent of time-domain astronomy has led to the discovery of an increasing number of transients.
 Among these, Calcium-Strong Transients (CaSTs) represent a distinct class of supernovae (SNe) with low luminosity ($-14 < M_{R, \, peak} < -16.5$), rapid evolution (post-peak decline rate $\sim 0.2 $ mag/days in the $R$ band), unusually fast transition from photospheric to nebular phases ($\sim$ a few tens of days), and diverse light-curve morphologies with single-, double-, or even multiple-peaked profiles \citep[]{De2018, Jacobson-Gal2020, Jacobson-Gal2022, Ertini2023}.
 CaSTs are also known as Ca-rich SNe or Ca-rich gap transients \citep[]{Perets2010,Kasliwal2012,Lunnan2017,Alsabti2017}.

-A defining feature of CaSTs is their exceptionally high nebular-phase [Ca II]/[O I] flux ratios ($>$ 2), first identified by \cite{Filippenko2003, Perets2010} and subsequently confirmed by extensive studies \citep{Kasliwal2012,Lunnan2017,Alsabti2017,De2020}.
-However, recent work has demonstrated that the strong [Ca II] emission lines do not necessarily require anomalously high calcium abundances in the ejecta. \cite{Polin2021} shows that even modest calcium mass fractions ($\sim$1\%) can produce the observed line strengths, which explains the growing preference for the name ``CaSTs", instead of Ca-rich transients, as it reflects their spectroscopic rather than nucleosynthetic distinction \citep[]{Shen2019}.
+A defining feature of CaSTs is their exceptionally high nebular-phase [Ca II]/[O I] flux ratios ($>$ 2), first identified by \cite{Filippenko2003, Perets2010} and subsequently confirmed by extensive studies \citep{Kasliwal2012,Lunnan2017,Alsabti2017,De2020}. {\cite{Mulchaey2014} argue that this class of transients contribute a very significant fraction of Calcium in the intracluster medium.} However, recent work has demonstrated that the strong [Ca II] emission lines do not necessarily require anomalously high calcium abundances in the ejecta. \cite{Polin2021} shows that even modest calcium mass fractions ($\sim$1\%) can produce the observed line strengths, which explains the growing preference for the name ``CaSTs", instead of Ca-rich transients, as it reflects their spectroscopic rather than nucleosynthetic distinction \citep[]{Shen2019}.

-Notably, nearly half of all CaSTs occur in early-type galaxies (E or S0 galaxies), with a significant fraction exhibiting large projected offsets ($>$ 20 kpc) from their host galactic centers \citep{Alsabti2017}.
+Notably, nearly half of all CaSTs occur in early-type galaxies (E or S0 galaxies) {\citep{Alsabti2017, Scherbak2025}}, with a significant fraction exhibiting large projected offsets ($>$ 20 kpc) from their host galactic centers \citep{Alsabti2017}.
 The remote locations of CaSTs can potentially be explained through two channels.
 One scenario suggests in-situ formation of progenitor systems within the galactic halo \citep[]{Yuan2013}, though deep imaging surveys have ruled out associations with globular clusters or massive star populations at these explosion sites \citep[]{Lyman2014}.
 Alternatively, these systems may have been dynamically ejected from their host galaxies' central regions through gravitational interactions with supermassive BHs or supernova kicks \citep[]{Lyman2014, Foley2015}, requiring approximately 100 Myr to reach their current positions at typical ejection velocities of several hundred $\rm km \, s^{-1}$.